gilbarbara/react-joyride/docs/props.md

 The only required prop is `steps` with an array of [steps](step.md).
 Below is the complete list of possible props and options:

 {% hint style="info" %} ▶︎ indicates the default value if there's one.
-You can check the definition of the type for the props [here](https://github.com/gilbarbara/react-joyride/blob/main/src/types/components.ts) {% endhint %}
+You can check the definition of the type for the props <a href="https://github.com/gilbarbara/react-joyride/blob/main/src/types/components.ts" target="_blank">here</a>.{% endhint %}

 **beaconComponent** `ElementType<BeaconRenderProps>`
 A React component to use instead of the default Beacon.
 Check [custom components](custom-components.md) for details.